 The famous food item nutritional yeast, often known as “nooch,” finds frequent use in vegan cookery.
 Its name comes from the variety of vitamins, minerals, and antioxidants that it has, including protein.
-According to studies, it has a number of possible health advantages, including decreased cholesterol and defense against cellular deterioration that causes disease.
+According to studies, it has a number of possible health advantages.
+These include decreased cholesterol and defense against cellular deterioration that causes disease.
 This article defines nutritional yeast, examines its health advantages, and offers unique applications for it.
 Saccharomyces cerevisiae, also referred to as “nooch,” is the species used to make itt, which is also used to make bread and beer (1).
 But because it is an inactivated variety, using it to produce bread or beer wouldn’t turn out well and would probably be too bitter to be enjoyable.

 Compared to other forms